stechz/redoak/README.md

 - Emma Zhou: typo in README.
 - Itai Zuckerman: todo example delete functionality.
 Bugfix for preserve mixin and disposing widgets.
 Bugfix for event listeners.

-# Future design considerations

-* Code sharing via `emit()`.
-Callling `emit(fname)()` has an awkward feel, but it has some advantages: possible lazy optimization, and lets unimplemented methods be a noop instead of an error.
-Neither of these seem particularly important, and JS programmers will be more familiar with a typical call structure (isn't it already weird enough? :)).